Mac and Cheese from a pressure cooker? Yes!

 If it isn't already, turn on the "keep warm" setting.
 Pour the milk mixture over the pasta.
 Stir until it thickens, about two minutes.

+Stir the pasta to remove any clumps.
+If any water remains, drain the pasta.
 Add 1/3 of the cheese.
 Stir the macaroni until the cheese melts.
 Repeat, adding 1/3 of the cheese at a time, until all the cheese had been added.

 Once the cheese has melted, remove the pot from the pressure cooker and immediately pour the macaroni and cheese into a serving dish.
 If the pasta stays in the cooking pot, it can overcook and turn curdled and lumpy.